Last updated on November 13, 2025

 20-24 December

-Visit Sanat at his grotto at the lovely Old Down Country Park.
-The ticket includes meeting Santa in his magically decorated Grotto, a present from Santa (children only!), family photograph with Santa and Country Park entry for the whole day.
+Visit Santa at his grotto at the lovely Old Down Country Park.
+The ticket includes meeting Santa in his magically decorated Grotto, a present from Santa (children only!), a family photograph with Santa and Country Park entry for the whole day.
+You can also book a breakfast with Santa experience.
 Book here.

 Santa’s Grotto on the Grand Pier